-Why Jennifer Love Hewitt Was Ready to Return to Hollywood Now
+How Jennifer Love Hewitt Left Hollywood to Come Back Stronger Than Ever - E!
+Online

 Hewitt was brought in by Ryan Murphy to replace the void (and hair goals position) left by Connie Britton's exit after season one of the hit medical drama, with the mega-producer teasing the TV vet's big return in a major way.

-"We will be bringing in some new faces, including one you all know and love but haven't seen in a while, the incredible Jennifer Love Hewitt," Murphy told advertisers back at the Fox Upfront presentation in May, promoting Hewitt's first regular acting gig since Criminal Minds in 2015.
+"We will be bringing in some new faces, including one you all know and love but haven't seen in a while, the incredible Jennifer Love Hewitt," Murphy told advertisers at the May 2018 Fox Upfront presentation, promoting Hewitt's first regular acting gig since Criminal Minds in 2015.

-And it seems the move to cast Hewitt paid off: 9-1-1's season two opener saw series-high ratings, bringing in 8/47 million viewers and a 2.2 rating in the adults 18-49 demo (aka advertiser catnip).
+And the move to cast Hewitt paid off: 9-1-1's season two opener saw series-high ratings, bringing in 8.47 million viewers and a 2.2 rating in the adults 18-49 demo (a.k.a. advertiser catnip).
+And while some viewers were predicting a one-season-and-done appearance from Hewitt after her short-lived stint on Criminal Minds, the 44-year-old is still fielding emergency calls as Maddie Buckley.

-While the massive return numbers for the show can't entirely be attributed to Hewitt's return to TV, it's just the latest piece of evidence proving Hewitt's everlasting appeal to the public since 1995, when her turn as Sarah Reeves on Fox's Party of Five made her a household name and started her journey as teen drama queen.
+While those initial massive return numbers and enduring success of the show can't entirely be attributed to Hewitt's return to TV, it's just the latest piece of evidence proving Hewitt's everlasting appeal to the public since 1995, when her turn as Sarah Reeves on Fox's Party of Five made her a household name and started her journey as teen drama queen.

-At 39, Hewitt has made multiple "comebacks" throughout her career, with her various returns to TV making headlines and being heralded as the star coming back to the place she started—the small screen.
-It seems like every few years there are a batch of headlines touting the former scream queen's return to television.
+Hewitt has made multiple "comebacks" throughout her career, with her various returns to TV making headlines and being heralded as the star coming back to the place she started—the small screen.

+Didn't it feel like every few years there would be a batch of headlines touting the former scream queen's return to television, only for JLH to quickly disappear again?

-But the most intriguing thing about her ongoing run of comebacks?
-She's never really left; she's learned how to step gracefully just outside of the spotlight.
+But the most intriguing thing about her ongoing run of comebacks is that she's never really left; she's learned how to step gracefully just outside of the spotlight.

 Toward the end of her Party of Five run in the late '90s, Hewitt's movie career began to take off, thanks to hits such as I Know What You Did Last Summer and Can't Hardly Wait.
 She was America's new ingénue, with teen girls wanting to be her and men wanting to date her (even LFO's "Girl on TV" was about her).
 Come on, she was Amanda Beckett!